Yuri Zhirkov: International career

 Zhirkov was not included in Russia's squad for Euro 2016, but returned for the 2017 FIFA Confederations Cup where he was in the starting line-up for all three of the team's matches.
 On 24 June 2017, he was sent off in Russia's final group match as they were beaten 1–2 by Mexico in Kazan.

 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad.
 On 3 June 2018, he was included in the finalized World Cup squad.
 He started in the first two group-stage games, and then returned to the starting line-up in the first knock-out stage game against Spain in the Round of 16.
 However, his nagging injury forced him to get substituted at half-time of Spain game by Vladimir Granat, and he was not able to appear in the quarterfinal game against Croatia which Russia lost in the penalty shoot-out.

 He announced his retirement from the national side following the World Cup.
 Despite that announcement, he was called up to the national team once again on 16 March 2019 for Euro 2020 qualifiers against Belgium and Kazakhstan.
 On 18 November 2020, he played his 100th match for Russia in the 2020–21 UEFA Nations League.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 He started Russia's opening game against Belgium on 12 June 2021, but had to be substituted in the first half due to leg injury.
 He did not appear in Russia's two remaining games due to his injury as they were eliminated at group stage.

+Coaching career

+On 10 January 2026, Zhirkov was hired by Dynamo Moscow as an assistant coach to Rolan Gusev.
+He left Dynamo with Gusev in June 2026.